kindelia/Kindelia/WHITEPAPER.md

 side-effective actions inside `run {}` statements.
 These operate like Haskell's `IO` monad.
 Inside them, users can query information from the blockchain, call other functions, save and load a persistent state.
-Note that the `run{}` statement shown here is "useless": it just performs a computation and returns.
+Note that the `run{}` statement shown here is "useless": it just performs a computation and returns without saving any state.

 Block #2: defining stateful functions
 -------------------------------------